 For ADB adapter, we should go where the flow of data is synchronous.
 Integration of data between various databases is needed.
-JDBC Activities, on the other hand, are used in cases of asynchronous operations without the need for data integration.
+JDBC Activities, on the other hand, is used in cases of asynchronous operations without the need for data integration.

 Q5) What are the differences between file adapter and file poller?

 A starter activity, the file poller polls a given file, simply reading the file, at the same time, processing the binary output or text.
 On the contrary, file adapter polls file sets for changes in an event, synchronizing them according to requirement.